-Per California Water Code (CWC) §10821, BBID plans to notify Alameda, Contra Costa, and San Joaquin counties, the City of Tracy, and the Mountain House Community Services District (MHCSD) by October 3, 2017 that the AWMP was developed in draft form (see supporting AWMP checklist in Appendix A).
-Prior to adoption, the AWMP will be made available on BBID's website for public review and comment from September 18, 2017 to October 17, 2017.
-Prior to the public hearing, two public notices advertising the hearing will be published in the Brentwood Press.
-The notices will be published once a week for two successive weeks, with at least five days between the respective publication dates (see Appendix B).
-On October 17, 2017, the public hearing will be conducted to receive comments and discussion, pursuant to CWC §10820.b and §10841.
+Per California Water Code (CWC) §10821, BBID notified Alameda, Contra Costa, and San Joaquin counties, the City of Tracy, and the Mountain House Community Services District (MHCSD) by October 3, 2017 that the AWMP was developed in draft form (see supporting AWMP checklist in Appendix A).
+Prior to adoption, the AWMP was made available on BBID's website for public review and comment from September 18, 2017 to October 17, 2017.
+Prior to the public hearing, two public notices advertising the hearing were published in the Brentwood Press.
+The notices were published once a week for two successive weeks, with at least five days between the respective publication dates (see Appendix B).
+On October 17, 2017, the public hearing was conducted to receive comments and discussion, pursuant to CWC §10820.b and §10841.

-Service Layer Credits: Sources: Esri, USGS, NOAA Esri, HERE, DeLorme, MapmyIndia, © OpenStreetMap contributors Source: Esri, DigitalGlobe, GeoEye, Earthstar Geographics, CNES/Airbus DS, USDA, USGS, AeroGRID, IGN, and the GIS User Community
+Service Layer Credits: Source: Esri, DigitalGlobe, GeoEye, Earthstar Geographics, CNES/Airbus DS, USDA, USGS, AEX, Getmapping, Aerogrid, IGN, IGP, swisstopo, and the GIS User Community Sources: Esri, USGS, NOAA Esri, HERE, DeLorme, MapmyIndia, © OpenStreetMap contributors